MicrosoftDocs/query-docs/query-languages/m/m-spec-operators.md

     * A `-#infinity` value is considered less than all other number values, but equal to another `-#infinity`.

     * A `#infinity` value is considered greater than all other number values, but equal to another `#infinity`.

+* Two texts are compared by using a character-by-character ordinal, case-sensitive, culture-insensitive comparison.

+* Two times are compared by comparing their hour parts and, if equal, their minute parts and, if equal, their second parts.

 ## Conditional logical operators